tomwhite/pynndescent/README.md

 - Subscriptable: ability to access an entry by index, e.g. `A[i, j]`
 - Item assignment: ability to update an entry by index, e.g. `A[i, j] = x`
-- `vstack`: ability to vertically stack chunks of sparse arrays together
+- `vstack`: ability to vertically stack chunks of sparse arrays together (also called `concatenate`)
 - Sparse rows: no storage is used for empty rows.
 This is not the case for LIL, since an empty list is stored for empty rows.
 - Row view: retrieve a whole row by index, which is then updatable
 - Fill value - specify a default fill value
 - 3D - support three dimensions

-CSR arrays are subscriptable and support item assignment, but it's expensive so shouldn't be used to build sparse matrices.
+`*` CSR arrays technically support item assignment, but it's expensive so shouldn't be used to build sparse matrices.

 None of the `scipy.sparse` implementations support fill values or 3D matrices, but the `pydata.sparse` implementations do.

 Summary: DOK is the only sparse implementation that is appropriate for doing heap updates.
-(COO and CSR don't do efficient updates, and LIL is not space efficient since it stores an empty list for empty rows.)
+COO and CSR don't support efficient inserts, and LIL is not space efficient since it stores an empty list for empty rows.

 ### Sparse arrays and chunking